-While the bio-mass of the worm has about 30% of the protein, how about we have a guess at where the remaining 70% goes?
-Yes, time to bring out the big guns which is:
+While the bio-mass of the worm has about 30% of the protein, so where does the remaining 70% go?
+Yes, it's time to bring out the big guns which is:

 #2.
 Collecting the Vermicompost

-Within a space of 100 sq. meter or 1000 ft. square, if all goes well, we can expect to get about 10-12 tons of vermicompost within about 6 months.
+Within a space of 100 square meter or 1000 foot square, if all goes well, we can expect to get about 10-12 tons of vermicompost within about 6 months.
 As for their bio-conversion rate, 1 ton of red worms can process about 70-80 tons of organic waste or 50 ton of animal manure for 3 months.